esogin/seagrassOmics/notebooks/bin_annotation_pipeline.md

-**For cmoparision across libraries in annotation use the statistics plus visulization resutls in order to help determine which habitat bins belong to.**
+**For comparison across libraries in annotation use the statistics plus visulization resutls in order to help determine which habitat bins belong to.**

 ### Gene calling